 Everything was very easily accessible from the beach town we stayed in; everyone was very friendly, and there was enough to do.
 It felt like a big giant community and by the end of our time here (8 days) people knew us, we knew others and it was hard to leave!
 Australians have definitely taken over this island, and even own many of the bars in town.

 We stayed at Purple Pig Stars Camping on Mylopotas Beach.
 Highly recommended if you are ever planning a visit here.
 It is very good value and basic but you don’t need to spend much time in your room.
 We had 4 of us so it was perfect.
-A 4 bed dorm with ensuite bathrooms, balcony, fridge and A/C. The beach was a stone throw away along with the bus to take you into town (1.80Euro).
+A 4-bed dorm with ensuite bathrooms, balcony, fridge and A/C. The beach was a stone throw away along with the bus to take you into town (1.80Euro).

 There was a clean pool, pool bar and restaurant with very decently priced food and drinks.
 However, the owners really made this place.
 George, (pictured above) born and raised in Ios did everything to help whenever he could, he always knew us by our names and was available whenever you needed anything!
-Free pick up and drop off to the port also.
+Free pick up and drop off at the port also.

 The only downside here was the Wi-Fi but not a deal breaker as there was a reliable cafe nearby.